personalizedrefrigerator/joplin-plugin-diff-tool/README.md

 # Joplin Plugin Diff View

+A plugin for [Joplin](https://joplinapp.org/) that adds support for comparing notes in the note editor.

 This plugin uses [`@codemirror/merge`](https://github.com/codemirror/merge) to show a diff that can be used to compare the content of related notes and to resolve conflicts.

-At present, it only supports the mobile and desktop beta markdown editors.

-> [!WARNING]
->
-> Due to occasional crashes related to interactions between syntax highlighting and `@codemirror/merge`, this plugin should be considered to be **in beta**.

 ## Desktop setup

+- This plugin does not support the Rich Text Editor.
-On desktop, be sure that the beta markdown editor is enabled.
-To do this, go to settings > general, then check "opt-in to the editor beta".
+- On desktop, be sure that the legacy Markdown editor is disabled.
+To do this, go to settings > general > advanced, then uncheck the "legacy Markdown editor" setting.

-This plugin does not support the Rich Text Editor.

 ## Usage